flybywiresim/fbw-userguide/docs/aircraft/install/installation.md

         **Current Stable Version -** <img src="https://img.shields.io/github/v/release/flybywiresim/aircraft.svg?color=2F4E5B&style=flat" />

-        Stable is our variant that has the least bugs and best performance.
-This version will not always be up-to-date, but we ensure its compatibility with each major patch from MSFS.
+        The stable edition is for those who need a stable home cockpit API, or controlled upgrades every few months.

+        This edition will always be behind the development edition in both features and fixes, but it will receive compatibility patches if required for MSFS updates.

         [Download Stable](https://github.com/flybywiresim/aircraft/releases/download/assets/stable/A32NX-stable.zip){.md-button target=new}